Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/setup.md

 Azure Cosmos Java SDK has different Integration tests which can be run with Azure Cosmos Emulator or Azure Cosmos DB production Account.

-Emulator Integration tests are with test group `emulator`, labeled in the code as `groups = { "emulater" }` and can be run from IntelliJ after starting Azure Cosmos DB Emulator on the local development machine.
+Emulator Integration tests are with test group `emulator`, labeled in the code as `groups = { "emulator" }` and can be run from IntelliJ after starting Azure Cosmos DB Emulator on the local development machine.
 For example, `DocumentCrudTest` is of group emulator.

 Latest version of Azure Cosmos DB Emulator can be downloaded and installed from [here](https://learn.microsoft.com/azure/cosmos-db/local-emulator)
 Our CI pipelines start Azure Cosmos DB Emulator with these parameters.
 It is highly recommended to use these for local development and testing.